necolas/react-native-web/docs/guides/direct-manipulation.md

 `relativeToNativeNode`.
 This means that the returned `x`, `y` are relative to the origin `x`, `y` of the ancestor view.

+As always, to obtain a native node handle for a component, you can use `findNodeHandle(component)`.

+**measureInWindow**(callback: (x, y, width, height) => void)

+Determines the location of the given view in the window and returns the values via an async callback.

 **setNativeProps**(nativeProps: Object)

 This function sends props straight to the underlying DOM node.
-See the [direct manipulation](../guides/direct-manipulation.md) guide for cases where `setNativeProps` should be used.

 ## About `setNativeProps`